Robust non-integer conductance in disordered 2D Dirac semimetals: Integer Conductance

 \section{Integer Conductance}

-In Fig. \ref{fig6}, we plot $<G>$ and $\delta G$ versus the disorder strength $w$ for odd lengths L. In the absence of disorder the conductance has the integer value $G=2$.
-This is due to resonant scattering via two zero energy states, which can be seen in the energy spectrum in Fig. \ref{fig2}b) for L=31.
+In figure \ref{fig6}, we plot $\langle G \rangle$ and $\delta G$ versus the disorder strength $w$ for odd nanowire lengths $L$.
+In the absence of disorder the conductance has the integer value $G=2$.
+This is due to resonant scattering via two zero energy states, which can be seen in the energy spectrum in figure \ref{fig2}b) for $L=31$.
 These two states create two open channels at the Fermi energy ($E=0$), for the quantum transport through the nanowire, via resonant scattering.
 We demonstrate a similar transport mechanism for an 1D system in the second section of the Appendix.
-As seen in Fig. \ref{fig6} $<G>$ is decreased with increasing disorder, as the system undergoes a transition/crossover to the insulating phase.
-Unlike the case with even L, there there is no topological phase for weak disorder corresponding to $\delta G \sim 0 $, or an intermediate regime where $G$ is increased, before the onset to the insulating phase.
-A similar behavior of G is also encountered in conventional 2D disordered systems, such as a square tight-binding lattice with on-site disorder.
-For example, in Fig. \ref{fig7} we show the statistics of G for the titled square lattice after removing the SOC term, corresponding to $t_{so}=0eV$ in the 2D Dirac semimetal nanowire.
-The main differences with the behavior observed in Fig. \ref{fig6}, are the large number of open channels at $E=0$, the increased fluctuations of G and a weaker stability to the disorder, due to the absense of SOC.
+Also, in the third section of the Appendix we present a chiral sublattice mechanism of the lattice structures of the Hamiltonian Eq. \ref{eq_1} that leads to the persistent states at $E=0$ for odd $L$.
+As seen in figure \ref{fig6} the mean conductance $\langle G \rangle$ is decreased with increasing disorder, as the system undergoes a transition/crossover toward the insulating phase.
+Unlike the case with even $L$, there is no topological phase for weak disorder corresponding to $\delta G \sim 0 $, or an intermediate regime where $G$ is increased, before the onset to the insulating phase.
+A similar behavior of $G$ is also encountered in conventional 2D disordered systems, such as a square tight-binding lattice with on-site disorder.
+For example, in figure \ref{fig7} we show the statistics of $G$ for the titled square lattice after removing the SOC term, corresponding to $t_{so}=0eV$ in the 2D Dirac semimetal nanowire.
+The main differences with the behavior observed in figure \ref{fig6}, are the large number of open channels at $E=0$, the increased fluctuations of $G$ and a weaker stability to the disorder, due to the absence of SOC.